-This is a social entrepreneurship project which intends to implement an on line virtual platform that connects refugees with enterprises and look for the better match in order to foster their integration in the host countries, an idea already working in Austria.
+This is a social entrepreneurship Project which intended to implement an on line virtual platform that connects refugees with enterprises and look for the better match in order to Foster their integration in the host countries, an idea already working in Austria.

 Law firm: Pérez-Llorca

-Social entrepreneur which provides assistance to asylum seekers by helping them to start their own business in rural areas.
+Social entrepreneur which provided assistance to asylum seekers by helping them to start their own business in rural areas.
 The access to information and advice in such places as to what a refugee can and cannot do during the asylum process is not easy.
-Our students are drafting a report on that matters.
+Our students drafted a report on that matters.

 It Will Be

 NGO working with biometrics software, which faces difficulties as regards processing personal data both in Spain and through their partners in other jurisdictions.
-The students are drafting a comparative law report on data protection in Spain, India, Sierra Leona, Colombia, Perú and México.
+The students drafted a comparative law report on data protection in Spain, India, Sierra Leona, Colombia, Perú and México.